Matthew 19

 2. They are seeking to ‘destroy’ Jesus.

+They are trying not only to get Him to lose favour with the people, but they are trying to get rid of Him.
 So those are their underlying motivations, they aren’t honest in the pursuit of the question that they raised.
 We have to remember that as we listen to what Jesus has to say to these men.

 Shammai And Hillel

+Just before Jesus was born, there were two rabbis living who became the most influential rabbis of the day, their names were Shammai and Hillel.
 Pretty much in the first century, in the time of Jesus, people lined up behind Shammai or Hillel on any given issue.
 It’s kind of like in some churches today, you are either conservative or liberal.

 You’re either with Hillel or Shammai, one or the other.
 Who do you stand behind?
 Fundamentally, what these Pharisees are asking Jesus is, ‘Okay, buddy, who do you line up behind?’
-We can see how they put the people behind them because some will be with Shammai and some will be with Hillel?
+We can see how they put the people behind them because some will be with Shammai, and some will be with Hillel?

-Now Shammai was the conservative one.
+Shammai was the conservative one.
 Let’s read a section from the Mishnah, the Mishnah is the collection of the oral traditions of the Jews, the oral law that you hear so much about.

 A couple of hundred years after the time of Jesus, one of the rabbis realised that they were forgetting all this accumulation of oral knowledge, all the oral laws that the people were expected to keep.
 Because Jerusalem had been destroyed, in 70 A.D. and the centre of Judaism had been destroyed, so they began to write it down.

-‘The School of Shammai says a man may not divorce his wife unless he has found unchastity in her, for it is written because he has found in her indecency in anything.’
+‘The School of Shammai says a man may not divorce his wife unless he has found unchastity in her, for it is written, because he has found in her indecency in anything.’
 Giteen, chapter 9, section 10

 And the School of Hillel says, ‘He may divorce her even if she spoils a dish for him for it is written that he has found indecency in anything’.
 Rabbi Akebah says, ‘even if he found another fairer than she, for it is written if she has found no favour in his eyes.’

-That is a discussion these rabbis had based on Deuteronomy 24:1-4, and we will get to that later, but the point is that Hillel and Shammai had two opposing points of view.
+This is a discussion these rabbis had based on Deuteronomy 24:1-4, and we will get to that later, but the point is that Hillel and Shammai had two opposing points of view.
 They also mentioned Rabbi Akebah, Akebah doesn’t live until after 100 A.D. so what he said doesn’t bear on the discussion here.

-Rabbi Shammai says, ‘The only reason for divorce is if you find unchastity if there is marital unfaithfulness on behalf of your partner.
+Rabbi Shammai says, ‘The only reason for divorce is if you find unchastity, if there is marital unfaithfulness on behalf of your partner.
 If you find sexual infidelity on behalf of your marriage partner, then you may divorce.’

 Hillel, on the other hand, said, ‘No, it says in Deuteronomy 24, if you find indecency in her in anything.’
 You notice the text said, ‘she had prepared a dish that he didn’t like.
 Oh, dear, you scrambled these eggs, I wanted them fried, divorce her!

 In other places, it’s said that Hillel said, ‘if she talked to a man in the street, that was a legitimate reason for divorcing her’.
-‘If she turned around too quickly so that her legs became exposed, that was a reason for divorcing her’.
+‘If she turned around too quickly so that her legs became exposed, that was reason for divorcing her’.
 ‘If you didn’t like your in-laws, good enough reason, divorce her’.

 Hillel has a much more generous interpretation of what the Old Testament said about the basis for divorce.
 So, people of the first century were lining up behind one or the other and the Pharisees came to test Jesus, to find out who will he stand with, Shammai or Hillel, and in so doing they could turn the people against him.